We are excited to announce that Maurice McDavid '10, is one of three alumni receiving the 2023 Knox Service A...

 Open Studio is a senior capstone experience for studio art majors.
 It's an intensive term in which students concentrate their energy toward a body of work for their senior show.
 The course includes six hours of critiques weekly, in addition to workshops, trips, and meetings with a faculty mentor.

 Each year, one or two exceptional seniors are offered a Post-Baccalaureate Fellowship to spend a fifth year assisting the department while furthering their creative work toward graduate school applications.

-There's no better way to explore the possibilities of life after Knox than internships (many found with the assistance of the Bastian Family Career Center.
+There's no better way to explore the possibilities of life after Knox than internships (many found with the assistance of the Bastian Family Center for Career Success).
 Here are a few recent examples: